hl7-eu/xShare/input/pagecontent/content.md

 This page lists only the implementable specification aginst which the conformance is tested.

-A complete list of the Conceptual, Logical and Implementable models and specifications is provided inthe the xBundle registry [xShare Yellow Button - content](https://x-bundles.ehr-exchange-format.eu/xb-1-cnt/content.html).
+A complete list of the Conceptual, Logical and Implementable models and specifications is provided in the the xBundle registry [xShare Yellow Button - content](https://x-bundles.ehr-exchange-format.eu/xb-1-cnt/content.html).

 ### Implementable specification